-To understand how to generate traffic on your channel and get more subscribers, you need to start with the fundamentals of creating an engaging channel and videos, and figuring out what does YouTube value most.
-If we want to crush it on YouTube, it's probably important to know what YouTube values and rewards so that we can play by their rules and achieve the most on this platform.
+If you want to understand how to generate traffic on your channel and get more subscribers, you need to start with the fundamentals of creating an engaging channel and videos, and figuring out what does YouTube value most.
+If you want to crush it on YouTube, it's probably important to know what YouTube values and rewards so that you can play by their rules and achieve the most out of this platform.

-So what does YouTube value most?
-Most people think it's either subscribers or views, but it's been known for some time now, that on YouTube, minutes matter most.
-On the video analytics of your YouTube channel, minutes are at the top of the list, and that is no accident.
+So, what does YouTube value most?
+Most people think it is either subscribers or views, but it's been known for some time now, that on YouTube, what matters most is actually the minutes.
+On the video analytics option of your YouTube channel, minutes are at the top of the list, and that is not coincidental.

-The reason is that YouTube realized a couple of years ago, that although views are important, they are not the most important parameter to determine if a video is engaging or not.
-By doing a tricky click bait thumbnail and title, people can click on a video and get a lot of views and that's meaningless.
-If a one minute video was watched a lot for a second, or even 10 seconds, that is an indication for YouTube that this video wasn't interesting enough, it's not engaging, it's not helpful or useful for viewers.
-So, watch time is YouTube's best indication for your video engagement, interest and value.
-The more watch time you video gets, the higher your videos are ranked on YouTube search list, the more people can watch your video and most importantly, the more people are exposed to your channel and can subscribe.
+The reason is that YouTube realized a couple of years ago that although views are important, they are not the most important parameter to determine if a video is engaging or not.
+By adding a tricky “click bait” thumbnail and title, people will click on a video and get a lot of views and that's meaningless.
+If a one minute video was watched a lot for a second, or even 10 seconds, that is an indication for YouTube that this video wasn't interesting enough, that it's not engaging, or that it's not helpful or useful for viewers.

-Create a good video, and people would like to hear more, they will enjoy your content and they will subscribe.
+Create a good video, and people will want to hear and see more content, they will enjoy it and eventually, they will subscribe.

-Before anyone watches your video, he or she has to read your title, so obviously you must do title SEO (by adding your keywords in your title for example), and you have to very clear about your video's subject.
-Your video's title and the thumbnail are your video's first introduction to the viewer, it is a very brief summary of what is it you're talking about, and it has to be spot on.
+Before anyone watches your video, he or she has to read your title, so obviously you must do title SEO (by adding your keywords in your title for example), and you have to very clear about your video's topic.
+Your video's title and the thumbnail are your video's introduction to the viewer and are your main method of making a great first impression - it is a very brief summary of what is it you're talking about, and it must be “spot on”.

-Just because someone clicks on your video, doesn't mean they are going to watch it through.
-The first 15 seconds of your video matters the most, and they are your video 'hook'.
-This hook should be interesting enough to keep a viewer all the way through the video.
-Most likely that if users watch the first 15 seconds of your video, they will watch all of it, and the odds increase after 30 seconds of watching.
-So these are your critical moment, make them matter.
+Just because potential viewers click on your video, that still doesn't mean they are going to watch it through from start to finish.
+The first 15 seconds of your video are the most crucial, and they are your video 'hook'.
+Your hook should be interesting enough to keep a viewer all the way through the video.
+It’s most likely that if viewers watch the first 15 seconds of your video, they continue to will watch all of it.
+These odds usually increase after 30 seconds of watching - making these are your critical moments.
+Make them count!